diegoortizmatajira/diegoortizmatajira.github.io/content/posts/how_to_neovim_plugin/index.md

 First step to create a plugin for people to include it in their Neovim setups is to create a public repository.

-- You can create it in github.com
+- You can create it on github.com
 - You must select the name for the plugin, when written in lua for neovim you can add ".nvim" to make it explicit.
 - Add a description for your repository.